Marty Zendejas

-Martin Zendejas (November 2, 1964 – December 19, 2018) was a Mexican placekicker in the Arena Football League for the Los Angeles Cobras.
+Martin Zendejas (November 2, 1964 – December 19, 2018) was a Mexican placekicker in the Arena Football League (AFL) for the Los Angeles Cobras.
 He played college football at the University of Nevada.

-Early years
+Early life

 Zendejas, was born in Zacapu, Michoacan.
 His parents moved the family to Chino, California.
 He attended Ramona Junior High School, before transferring to Don Antonio Lugo High School.

 College career

 Zendejas followed his older brother Tony and accepted a football scholarship from the University of Nevada.
 He was named a starter at placekicker as a freshman, after his brother graduated.
 He made 22 out of 27 field goals and 35 out of 37 extra points.

 As a sophomore, he converted 19 out of 24 field goals, 50 out of 54 extra points, while setting a conference and school single-season record with 107 points.

 As a junior, he made 14 out of 18 field goals and 53 out of 55 extra points.
 He also set the NCAA Division I-AA career scoring record in the 40-26 win against Eastern Washington University.

 As a senior, he converted 17 out of 21 field goals and 27 extra points.

 Zendejas during his career was named to three All-American teams.
 He still remains the All-time leading scorer at Nevada with 385 points.
 In 44 games, he made 80% of his career field goals (72 of 90), 96% of his career extra points (165 of 171), scored 385 points and did not have a field goal blocked.

 In 2007, he was inducted into the University of Nevada Athletics Hall of Fame.